 By Published On: October 10, 2016Categories: Therapy

-1) Post-Graduate Training.
-It amazes me how many therapists there are in private practice who have little to no training beyond their masters programs and clinical licensing hours.
-Most masters programs do not give someone the tools to be a psychotherapist; and while clinical hours gives experience and supervision, it doesn’t necessarily provide the grounding, or study in a theoretical school of psychotherapy.
-When I graduated from NYU’s school of social work, I remember believing I was ready to be a therapist — because I knew how to actively listen to someone, validate them, and empathize with them.
-And then, while working towards my clinical licensing hours, I soon learned how naive I was.
-I began to realize I didn’t know how to truly intervene, help change life-long maladaptive patterns, or understand the ways in which to listen to certain types of patterns (emotionally, relationally, etc.), and more importantly, respond to them in ways that would foster insight and change.
+It surprises me how many therapists there are in private practice who have little to no training beyond their masters programs and clinical licensing hours.
+Most masters programs do not give someone the tools to be a psychotherapist; and while clinical hours gives experience and supervision, it doesn’t necessarily provide the foundation, or study in a theoretical school of psychotherapy.
+When I graduated from NYU’s school of social work, I remember believing I was ready to be a therapist — because I knew how to actively listen to someone, be with them them and their struggle, and empathize with them.
+However, while working towards my clinical licensing hours, I soon learned how naive I was.
+I began to realize I didn’t know how to truly intervene, help change deeply held attachments to life-long maladaptive patterns, or understand the ways in which to listen to certain types of patterns (emotionally, relationally, etc.), and more importantly, how to respond to them in ways that would foster insight and change.
 All of these skills I learned in post-graduate study that focuses on being an effective therapist — rather than only a supportive listener.

 If you’re just looking for a supportive ear, then it’s possible that any therapist with a chair and a couch would work for you.
-But if you’re looking to go deeper with self-understanding, self-reflection, and looking to change negative life patterns, then make sure to ask the therapist about their post-graduate training up front.
-A solid training will involve minimally a year-long program (I completed a 4-year post-graduate program in contemporary and comprehensive psychotherapy for adults, and work from an integrative approach), or in some cases, consistent workshops over a period of time (such as Gottman, Imago, EMDR, etc.).
-Be wary of therapists who only describe short workshops or brief seminars as the totality of their post-graduate training if it does not fall into a base approach.
+But if you’re looking to go deeper with self-understanding, self-reflection, and looking to change negative patterns, then make sure to ask the therapist about their post-graduate training up front.
+A solid training will generally involve a multi-year program (I completed a 4-year post-graduate program in contemporary and comprehensive psychotherapy and psychoanalysis for adults, and work from an integrative approach).
+In some cases, consistent workshops over a period of time (such as Gottman, Imago, EMDR, etc.) can be useful.
+But, be wary of therapists who only describe short workshops or brief seminars as the totality of their post-graduate training.

-2) Be wary of the “yes” therapist.
 People often focus on finding therapists who are nice, warm, and caring.
 I also agree that these are basic essentials.
 However, be wary of the therapist who simply “yes’s” everything you do or say.
-Validation is nice and does tend to feel good…however, the collusion of a therapist with their clients when negative patterns are repeating (in life or in the room), just for the sake of making a client feel good, is generally not helpful, and can perpetuate exactly what the client is there to work on changing (it’s also a sign that therapist is afraid to not be liked by you, and has an impact on how they approach and respond to you).
+Validation is nice and does tend to feel good…however, the collusion of a therapist with you when negative patterns are repeating (in life or in the room), just for the sake of making you feel good, is generally not helpful, and can perpetuate exactly what you are there to work on changing (it’s also a sign that therapist is afraid to not be liked by you, and has an impact on how they approach and respond to you).
 Warmth, support, and care are necessary, but a good therapist won’t be afraid to constructively challenge you at times.

-3) There is an opportunity with every (trained) therapist.
-The reason I re-emphasize “trained” is because people who aren’t well-trained will have a harder time working constructively when negativity enters the room between you and the therapist.
-Some therapists may be really good at their jobs, and still activate you (I’ll spare you the theories behind this).
+The reason I re-emphasize “trained” is because people who aren’t well-trained will have a harder time working constructively when negativity enters the room between you and the therapy couchtherapist.
+Some therapists may be really good, and still activate you or trigger some old feelings in the course of the therapy.
 Many untrained therapists will say maybe this is the time to find a another therapist if you’re not always feeling warm and good in therapy.
 Or, people may believe that being angry at your therapist at times means it’s time to leave.
-On the contrary, when there is emotional activation in the room, it often means deeply-rooted enactments are surfacing that can be central in the areas where improvement is desired.
+On the contrary, when there is emotional activation in the room, it often means deeply-rooted experiences are surfacing that can be central in the areas where improvement is needed.
 There are times where therapy won’t feel good, and may be difficult.
-But even if your therapist is frustrating you, or activating you in a negative way, there is an opportunity to work through something significant from our personal life histories.
-If your therapist is upsetting you all of the time, then, yes, probably a good time to try someone else, but keep in mind in your search that negative feelings in therapy can actually lead to some of the most progress (as long as you bring them up to the therapist).
+But even if your therapist is frustrating you, or activating you in a negative way, there is an opportunity to work through something significant from your personal life history.
+If your therapist is upsetting you all of the time (even after you’ve spent time working on it together), then, yes, it may be a good time to try someone else.
+But, keep in mind in your search that negative feelings in therapy can actually lead to some of the most progress (as long as you bring them up to the therapist).

-4) The Basics — Care, Warmth, Support, Openness.
-Tacking on to #3 above, there should always at least be a base of care, warmth, support, and openness.
+There should always at least be a base of care, warmth, support, and openness.
 The reason I don’t include “trust” here is many people come in already having difficulty with trust.
 Trust takes time and shouldn’t be immediately expected.
 But at the least, even when there is anger or frustration in the room, a person should have a sense of care and support from their therapist as a whole.
-(And if it doesn’t feel this is happening enough, to bring it up with the therapist before ending the treatment).
-You should at least feel your therapist has your back (or early on, at least has the potential for trust).
+The caveat to this is that sometimes old experiences or relational patterns may come into the room that may be blocking the experience of the care and support from being received, so it should be addressed with the therapist if you find yourself not experiencing this care or support, especially if you did earlier on.
+Generally, you should at least feel your therapist has your back (or early on, at least has the potential for trust).

-While I feel the above points are basic essentials, there are many people who are well-trained, compassionate, warm and caring therapists, who are devoted to their work.
+While the above points are basic essentials, there are many people who are well-trained, compassionate, warm and caring therapists, who are devoted to their work.
 Many have their own self-awareness and continue their education to work to be a better therapist.
 But it’s also all too easy to end up in the office with someone who meets few, to none of the above.
-Having been in this field for a while (and having been a patient for even longer), there is a noticeable improvement in the quality of therapy when the therapists meet the points above.
+Having been in this field for a while, there is a noticeable improvement in the quality of therapy when the therapists meet the points above.

-Learn more about therapy and how I can help you.
+To learn more about therapy and how I can help you, contact me to discuss.

 Share This Story!